-Some PoPs and RPAs do offer preparation and assessment for overseas candidates.
+Some PoPs and RPAs can offer preparation and assessment for overseas candidates.
 These programmes are aimed at candidates working in schools overseas where the curriculum is taught primarily in English and where schools follow a British curriculum model, for example British International Schools.

-Candidates from these schools must still meet the requirements for qualifications in English and maths.
+Candidates must meet the requirements for qualifications in English and maths.
 Schools or prospective candidates should consult one of the regional providers of assessment in the first instance for advice about how to gain HLTA status through an international programme.